ZcashFoundation/zebra/book/src/dev/private-testnet.md

 ### Getting peers

-It seems Zebra is not very reliable at returning its currently connecte peers;
+It seems Zebra is not very reliable at returning its currently connected peers;
 you can use `getpeerinfo` RPC as above or check the peers file (`~/.cache/zebra/network/unknowntestnet.peers`) if `cache_dir = true` in the `[network]` section.
 You might want to sort this out before the next private